e-loughlin/e-loughlin.github.io/_posts/2024-06-09-Genetic-Algorithm-Demographics.md

 I worked at a marketing tech company where we encountered a challenging real-world problem.
 I successfully solved it using a Genetic Algorithm.
 In this post, I'll describe the problem and the solution I implemented.
 A Jupyter notebook is linked at the end for you to explore further.

+# Jupyter Notebook

+The [Jupyter Notebook](https://e-loughlin.github.io/notebooks/) can be played with here.
+Alternatively, you can just view the HTML version here: [Genetic Algorithm Demographic Balancing]({{ "/nb/2024-06-09-Genetic-Algorithm-Demographic-Balancing-Jupyter/" | relative_url }}).

 # Problem Statement

 ## The Business